Travel guide

 In addition, with an eSIM, you can keep your original phone number active to receive calls and SMS, as the eSIM operates in a separate virtual slot.
 You don't have to choose between local connectivity and your usual number.

-For Panama, where San Blas has very limited connectivity on the islands; Panama City has excellent 4G/5G coverage in Casco Viejo, stable data is especially important.
-Coverage in Panama City, San Blas, and Bocas del Toro is generally good, but there are areas where without a well-configured local eSIM, you would be blind.
+For Panama, where San Blas has very limited connectivity on the islands and Panama City has excellent 4G/5G coverage in Casco Viejo, stable data is especially important.
+Coverage in Panama City, San Blas, and Bocas del Toro is generally good, but there are areas where without a well-configured local eSIM, you would be in the dark.

 Data coverage in Panama: what to expect

-Coverage in Panama varies quite a bit depending on the area.
-In major urban and tourist areas (Panama City, San Blas, and Bocas del Toro), you'll find 4G and in some cases 5G networks.
+Coverage in Panama varies considerably depending on the area.
+In the main urban and tourist areas (Panama City, San Blas, and Bocas del Toro), you will find 4G and in some cases 5G networks.
 The experience is comparable to what you would have at home.

-However, as with any destination, there are areas where the signal is more limited:
+However, as in any destination, there are areas where the signal is more limited:

 • Major cities: stable 4G/5G, perfect for streaming, browsing, and video calls.

-• Rural and natural areas: coverage may drop to 3G or even lose signal in remote areas.
+• Rural and nature areas: coverage may drop to 3G or even lose signal in remote spots.

 • Transportation: trains, ferries, and intercity buses have variable coverage; generally good in cities.